 For more details view the links below:

 We reached another milestone with Comprehensive Plan 2038!
-The draft plan is complete.
-Please click on the link below
+The plan is complete.
+Please click on the button below

 All great things start with a plan.
 As a new city, we want to make sure we create the opportunities our residents expect in a ‘world-class’ city.